“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

-Hope keeps cropping up.
-This weekend, hope took the form of an audio book, a YouTube video, a walk under gray skies, a skit, and a newspaper article.
+I want to share some hope with you in the form of an audio book, a YouTube video, a walk under gray skies, a skit, and a newspaper article.

-Last night I listened to the first part of Pam Muñoz Ryan’s ESPERANZA RISING with Trini Alvarado as narrator.
+Last night I listened to the first part of Pam Muñoz Ryan’s Esperanza Rising with Trini Alvarado as narrator.
 I’m looking forward to the rest!

-ESPERANZA RISING the kind of story I like: the 13-year-old Esperanza has to find courage to take a big risk, to make a new life in a new place with her family.
+Esperanza Rising is the kind of story I like: the 13-year-old Esperanza has to find courage to take a big risk, to make a new life in a new place with her family.

 She has a big challenge in front of her because it’s 1930 and the Great Depression is coming.